hakancelikdev/SiteSeeker/README.md

 1. Visit the [Releases](https://github.com/hakancelikdev/SiteSeeker/releases) page
 2. Download the latest version
-3. Replace the existing application in your Applications folder
+3. Run the PKG installer to update your existing installation

 ## 🌟 Featured Capabilities